PhilAppleby/GoDb/README.md

 Some additional functional requirements are:
 * Curation of genomic data from multiple SNP panels.
 * Provision of the means to query data using well-known SNP identifiers (dbSNP rsids).
-* Maximising samples size via the automatic combination of genotype records across assay platforms, resolving overlaps in sample sets on demand.
+* Maximising sample size via the automatic combination of genotype records across assay platforms, resolving overlaps in sample sets on demand.
 * Adding genotype data from new assays as they become available.

 ### Non-Functional